 US Wellness Meats’ sugar-free bacon is just heritage pork and salt, making it Whole30 compliant.
 All the flavor comes from the hickory smoke and the incredible meat from pigs raised on open pastures.
 That means no white sugar, brown sugar, honey powder, MSG, nitrates, or nitrites.

-Sure, you have to pay a premium for grass-finished and heritage meats, but the taste and nutritional quality you get makes the extra cost worth it.
+Sure, you have to pay a premium for grass-finished and heritage meats, but the taste and nutritional quality you get make the extra cost worth it.
 I’d rather buy good, healthy bacon and eat less of it than eat more bacon that is bad for my body and tastes worse!

 Healthy pork bacon breakfast recipe ideas: